 Nadia Jenefsky, MPS, LCAT, Clinical Director/Director of Child & Family Services tells the story of how New York Creative Arts Therapists of Williamsburg came to be.

-People delighted at doing therapy in an art studio!
+When we opened our doors in Williamsburg, people delighted in doing therapy in an art studio.
 They loved making art in the waiting room instead of reading tabloid magazines.
-And they shared with us their frustrations with traditional talk therapy, felt energized and excited about tackling issues in a hands-on way.
+They shared with us their frustrations with traditional talk therapy, and felt energized and excited about tackling issues in a hands-on way.

-We know that everyone—regardless of race, social status, or sexual orientation—carries life experiences that are profound, confusing, and sometimes painful.
-We have found no better way to help people make sense of their stories, than by inviting them to share them with a trusted and well-trained therapist.
+We know that everyone—regardless of race, social status, gender or sexual orientation—carries life experiences that are profound, confusing, and sometimes painful.
+We have found no better way to help people make sense of their stories, than inviting them to share them with a trusted and well-trained therapist.
 We are often humbled and moved by what our clients of all ages create, and this inspires us to continue to find new ways to bring our services to those who need it the most.

-Drena Fagen, LCSW, LCAT Director of Programs and Adult Services
+Drena Fagen, LCSW-R, LCAT Director of Programs